nonpartisan-redistricting-datahub/erj_toolbox/README.md

   - Includes:
     - Checks: standard vote checks, field length checks and more to be used in every ERJ script
     - Set-up: standard field naming convention.
 Requires particular set-up on user's end, but if set up complete, can help with standardization
-- erj_readme.py:
-    - Readme: standard readme format and information variables to use for every ERJ readme.
-Function to create shapefile and readme also available.